 The now-Juventus star even once claimed that Ferguson “taught me everything”, and still keeps in contact with his old boss.

-The Scot installed confidence in Ronaldo right from the start by handing him the iconic No.7 jersey, which was the likes of Eric Cantona and David Beckham had previously worn.
+The Scot installed confidence in Ronaldo right from the start by handing him the iconic No.7 jersey; a shirt the likes of Eric Cantona and David Beckham had previously worn.

-It’s clear Ferguson made the biggest impact of Ronaldo’s rise to a legend, and deserves the mantle of the Portuguese’s greatest coach.
+It’s clear Ferguson made the biggest impact on CR7’s rise to a legend and deserves top spot in the list of Ronaldo’s managers.